tnichols217/notes/APArt/Piece Descriptions.md

 2. Bevel + subserf workflow for keys for sharper look, generated distortion for wavy effect

 ### Processes
-### TODO: make "emotion" more specific
+### FIXED: make "emotion" more specific

-1. Revised from a children's toy to a more professional yet fun look to convey retrospective sentimentality
+1. Revised from a children's toy to a professional yet fun look to convey retrospective sentimentality
 2. Experimented with styles of generated distortion until I created one that was gentle and relaxing

 ## 6 - Guitar